Financial Aid Information

 The following restrictions apply:

-- No student may receive a tuition waiver if they have been found to have violated the Computer Science Code of Conduct or the Computer Science Cheating Policy and been reported to the student services AVIF.
+- No student may receive a tuition waiver if they have been found to have violated the Computer Science Code of Conduct or the Computer Science Cheating Policy and been reported to Student Services.

-- Students who have received a tuition waiver previously as a Graduate Teaching Assistant must receive a satisfactory review from their previous supervisor in order to be considered for an additional award.
+- Students who have received a tuition waiver previously as a GTA must receive a satisfactory review from their previous supervisor in order to be considered for an additional award.

 - Students who are employed outside of the Department will not be awarded tuition waivers from the Computer Science Department.
 They will need to petition the Department where they are working.

 Department support is not unlimited or unconditional.
 The following constraints apply for both MS and Ph.D. students.

 - If you are a Graduate Teaching Assistant (GTA), you must do well as a GTA.
 Consistently poor GTA reports may result in end of support.